Patwan/ecommerce-website-in-laravel55/readme.md

-# Laravel Learning Management System
+# E-Commerce Web Application in Laravel 5.5

 A project on how to create a CRUD based Learning Management system using Laravel 5.
 Basically the system has role-based authentication of Admin, Teachers and Students.
 Admin has super-control over all other users.